 You only get one chance to make a good first impression.
-Do you homework - Resume writing and professional communication are the key.
-Here are some resume benchmarks to get started, check yourself, share with others, then get an expert opinion:
+Do you homework, Resume writing and professional communication are key.
+Here are some resume tips to get started, check yourself, share with others, then get an expert opinion:

 Frequently Asked Questions

 ODU CareerLink is our online database for all job opportunities and so much more!
 Whether you're looking for a part-time job, internship/co-op experience, entry level or experienced positions in your field, employers are looking for you in ODU CareerLink.

 ODU CareerLink opportunities are posted just for ODU students and alumni along with an extended network of national jobs.
 ODU CareerLink Jobs are targeted by Position Type to help you look for campus, part-time, full-time, or internship positions.

 The Advanced Search allows you Save a job Search Agent and Schedule to receive jobs you qualify for based on your specific needs.